ioccc-src/winner/status.md

 The IOCCC is open for submissions.

+See the [IOCCC news](news.html) page for details on rules, guidelines, tools and deadlines.

 Be sure to review the official IOCCC rules, guidelines, and tools for any changes that may have been made while the IOCCC was "**pending**".